gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

     return [lineups[i] for i in indices]
 ```

 Using this method, even low fitness lineups have a chance at being selected, increasing diversity in the population.
-High fitness lineups can be selected multiple times, which helps us exploit[^1] the information we have about which lineups might be the best.
+High fitness lineups can be selected multiple times, which helps us exploit[^gradient-ascent-approx] the information we have about which lineups might be the best.

 ### Restarts

 For our last improvement we'll implement a simple, but powerful trick.
 We start by noticing that the initial population is comprised of a small number of configurations sampled from a large configuration space.
 Sometimes we get lucky and the initial population contains good building blocks for a strong solution.
 Other times we're not so lucky.

-To mitigate this, we'll restart the entire genetic algorithm from scratch a few times[^2] and take the best solution we find.
+To mitigate this, we'll restart the entire genetic algorithm from scratch a few times[^parallel-restarts] and take the best solution we find.
 This increases our chances of finding a good solution by searching the configuration space more thoroughly.

 ## Wrapping up